limpyd/redis-limpyd/doc/models.rst

 In this example, only `Article` and `Image` are real models, both using the `main_database` database, the namespace "content", and having `title` and `pub_date` fields, in addition to their own.

-**cacheable**

-As we don't store field values in the object, and to avoid querying Redis_ each time we need a value, `limpyd` implements a level of local cache.
-It's activated by default, just set the `cacheable` attribute on the model to False to deactivate it.

-See Cache_ for more informations about this local cache.

 **lockable**